 Historical Museum of the Resistance of Sant’Anna di Stazzema

 VENICE Michela Zanon, Jewish Museum of Venice

 In 1946, appointed Chief Rabbi in Venice, Toaff spared no effort to change the fate of the local community, which had been severely hit by the war.
 Among other things, he measured himself with intricate Jewish law issues – in order to solve cases created by the difficulty of following religious rules during the terrible years of racial laws and the Shoah – always showing, in addition to an in-depth knowledge of texts and customs, a unique ability to understand human passions and feelings.
 Continuing in the work of safeguarding and spreading Jewish culture and traditions, which began in Ancona, Toaff established the Jewish Museum in Venice, and taught Hebrew language and literature at Ca ‘Foscari University.
-He was also active in organizing illegal immigration to Palestine, even managing to smuggle an armed wagon into the future state of Israel, which had been given to him by a farmer in whose field it was lying abandoned.
-In the Middle Eastern environment, the wagon found itself living together with the caterpillar tracks that began to till the soil to be used for cultivation.
+He was also active in organizing illegal immigration to Palestine, even managing to smuggle a tank into the future state of Israel, which had been given to him by a farmer in whose field it was lying abandoned.
+In the Middle Eastern environment, the tank found itself living together with the caterpillar tracks that began to till the soil to be used for cultivation.
 Toaff then sent the interiors of the ruined Synagogue of Conegliano Veneto to Jerusalem, which today is house of the religious services of the Italian community.

 Daniela Di Castro